-There’s been a lot of talk about the future of the Affordable Care Act (ACA, also sometimes called Obamacare) in the last two years.
-The fact is that the ACA is still in effect and that open enrollment is coming up from November 1st to December 15th.
+There’s been a lot of talk about the future of the Affordable Care Act (ACA, also sometimes called Obamacare).
+The fact is that the ACA is still in effect and that open enrollment is November 1st to December 15th this year (unless you’re in one of these 13 states with their own open enrollment periods).
 During that time, you’ll be able to sign up for health insurance if you don’t currently have it or if you need to renew your current plan.

 You might have heard about new options outside the ACA marketplace, such as short-term plans (sometimes called temporary insurance).
 In fact, in the future—if the Trump administration gets its way—these plans could be sold on ACA marketplaces.
 These plans might have lower monthly premiums, but they also cover less, so in the long run, you may end up with big medical bills.
 Here’s what you need to know about these plans and picking the best plan for you.